 Alert: You must calculate your AMT income (AMTI) and any taxes owed.
 Do not expect your employer to give you a form with AMTI on it.
 Your company will give you Form 3921 early in the year after exercise, and that form can help you calculate it.
-Additionally, the IRS has a basic AMT tool that can help you determine whether you may owe AMT.

 IRS Occasionally Makes Mistakes

 Lastly, be aware that (like taxpayers) the IRS sometimes makes mistakes.
 The US Treasury has reported that some IRS examiners have made procedural errors when reviewing AMT returns that the IRS computers flagged for discrepancies.
 Some of these mistakes resulted in an incorrect computation of AMT.
 The Treasury reports that it will focus on AMT procedures in annual training of IRS staff.
 However, if the IRS reports a discrepancy in your return and produces a different computation of AMT, you may still want your tax advisor to run the numbers again to double-check the IRS result.